Databus Logo

 Pattern drift between teachers

 Different faculty at the same institute use different sources for question selection.
-One uses Resonance material, another uses Allen, the new junior faculty pulls from PYQ books — and the difficulty distribution drifts across DPPs.
+One uses one publisher's material, another uses a different one, the new junior faculty pulls from PYQ books — and the difficulty distribution drifts across DPPs.
 Students complain that Wednesday's test was twice as hard as Monday's.

 Solved: Centralised question bank with consistent difficulty calibration.
 Easy/Medium/Hard ratio enforced.
 Every faculty pulls from the same source.
 No more "the test was unfair" complaints.